NullAce/File-Share/README.md

    - The server will display a list of uploaded files.
    - Each file will have options to download or remove it from the server.

-## Code Explanation
-The core functionality of the server is implemented in the `server.js` file.

-1. **Dependencies**
-   - `http`: Built-in Node.js module to create a server.
-   - `formidable`: Module to handle file uploads.
-   - `fs`: Built-in Node.js module to interact with the file system.
-   - `path`: Built-in Node.js module to hangle and transform file paths.

-2. **File Upload Handling**

-   - Handles file uploads via a form submission.
-   - Stores uploaded files in the `fileupload` directory.
-   - Ensures file names are sanitized to prevent path injection.

-3. **Dynamic File Display**

-   - Reads the `fileupload` directory to list all uploaded files.
-   - Generates HTML to display the files with options to download or remove them.

-4. **File Download and Removal**

-   - Provides routes to download and remove files.
-   - Ensures file paths are sanitized and validated before performing any actions.

-## Security
-- Path Sanitization: File names are sanitized to prevent path injection attacks.
-- Restricted Directory: All file operations are confined to the `fileupload` directory.

-## Free Roam
-The `server.js` is meant to be a basic Node.js file exchange server over your local internet.
-Everything can be edited and changed to be how you wish to use this for your own needs.